-“Let the woman learn in silence with all subjection.
-But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.
-For Adam was formed first, then Eve.
-And Adam was not deceived, but the woman being deceived was in the transgression.
-Notwithstanding she shall be saved in childbearing, if they continue in faith and charity and holiness with sobriety”.
+“Let a woman learn in silence with full submission.
+I permit no woman to teach or to have authority over a man; she is to keep silent.
+For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
+Yet she will be saved through childbearing, provided they continue in faith and love and holiness, with modesty”.

 This passage and 1 Corinthians 14:33-40 discussed above, are the key texts in understanding the role of women in the church; therefore, they’re the main targets of the feminists.
 Therefore, they either try to negate them by explaining them away e.g. put them in a “historical” context so that they don’t apply today (Kroeger and Evans); or cast doubt on them as not being written by Paul (Evans); or simply call them an anomaly (Evans) and therefore we don’t need to take any notice of them.